 RACQ Car Fact Sheets relating to Repairs and maintenance.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.

 Following basic battery care principles could extend the life of your new battery.
 RACQ also provides important battery safety advice.